logikum/business-objects-doc/contents/model-definitions/validation/custom.md

 The custom validation rules has to override the __execute()__ method of the base object.
 The logic of the validation is implemented in that method.
-The method has one argument that is an array of the values of the input properties.
+The method has one argument that is an array of the values of the 'input' properties.
 It contains at least the value of the primary property.
 If validation succeeds the method simply returns, otherwise it returns a [ValidationResult] object using __result()__ method to indicate the failure of the checking.